Edinburgh Festival Fringe: Early years

 Since it was not yet fully developed, much of the early years of the Fringe has gone unrecorded, except through anecdote.
 It did not benefit from any official organisation until 1951, when students of the University of Edinburgh set up a drop-in centre in the YMCA, where cheap food and a bed for the night were made available to participating groups.

-Late night revues, which would become a feature of Fringes, began to appear in the early 50s.
+Late-night revues, which would become a feature of Fringes, began to appear in the early 1950s.
 The first one was the New Drama Group's After The Show, a series of sketches taking place after Donald Pleasence's Ebb Tide, in 1952.
 Among the talent to appear in early Fringe revues were Ned Sherrin in 1955, and Ken Loach and Dudley Moore with the Oxford Theatre Group in 1958.
 Due to many reviewers only being able to attend Fringe events late night after the official festival was finished, the Fringe came to be seen as being about revues.

 It was a few years before an official programme for the Fringe was created.
-John Menzies compiled a list of shows under the title "Other Events" in their omnibus festival brochure, but it was printer C.J.
-Cousland who was the first to publish a listings guide, in 1954.
+John Menzies compiled a list of shows under the title "Other Events" in their omnibus festival brochure, but it was printer C. J. Cousland who was the first to publish a listings guide, in 1954.
 This was funded by participating companies and was entitled "Additional Entertainments", since the name "Fringe" was still not yet in regular usage.

 By that year, the Fringe was attracting around a dozen companies, and a meeting was held to discuss creating "a small organisation to act as a brain for the Fringe", or what The Scotsman called an "official unofficial festival".
 A first attempt was made to provide a central booking service in 1955 by students from the university, although it lost money, which was blamed on those who had not taken part.

-In 1956, the famous actor Donald Wolfit performed the solo show The Strong Are Lonely.
-This was not part of the International Festival, yet nor was it in the Fringe Programme, leading him to question the value of the 'Fringe': "Away with the Fringe.
+In 1956, the actor Donald Wolfit performed the solo show The Strong Are Lonely.
+This was not part of the International Festival, yet nor was it in the Fringe Programme, leading him to question the value of the "Fringe": "Away with the Fringe.
 To an artist in the theatre there is no such thing as a fringe of art."

 Formal organisation progressed in 1959, with the formation of the Festival Fringe Society.
 The push for such an organisation was led by Michael Imison, director of Oxford Theatre Group.
 A constitution was drawn up, in which the policy of not vetting or censoring shows was set out, and the Society produced the first guide to Fringe shows.
 Nineteen companies participated in the Fringe in that year.
 By that time it provided a "complete... counter-festival programme" although efforts were still being made to gain publicity through the International Festival programme.
 The YMCA became established as the first central Fringe ticket office.

-Not long after came the first complaints that the Fringe had become too big.
-Director Gerard Slevin claimed in 1961 that "it would be much better if only ten halls were licensed".
+Not long afterwards came the first complaints that the Fringe had become too big.
+Director Gerard Slevin said in 1961 that "it would be much better if only ten halls were licensed".